Can I bring my dog?

 In previous years, dogs were restricted to two woodland walks, but from last year our four-legged visitors have been allowed across more of the estate, with only the historic buildings, walled garden and formal gardens around the house remaining dog free.

-Winter walkies are back!
-As soon as you’ve had your membership card scanned, or purchased an admission ticket at the Ticket Office, you are (with your dog on a lead) welcome to walk around the majority of the Tyntesfield estate.
+Once you have had your membership card scanned or purchased an admission ticket in the Ticket Office, you and your dog (on a short lead) are welcome to walk:

 - Inside any of the historic estate buildings, including the house, shop, restaurant and Pavilion cafe (dogs are welcome to walk through the Ticket Office).

-- The Walled Garden, where much of the produce used in our restaurant is grown.
+- The Walled Garden (part of the Kitchen Garden), where much of the produce used in our restaurant is grown.